 Be careful because the ranger does come just after sunset to shut the gates to the parking lot so you cannot stick around too long unless you want to get locked in!

 Also, remember you are on the land of the traditional owners.
 Show the ultimate respect for this land, which belongs to the oldest living society in the world.

 WHERE TO STAY IN KAKADU NATIONAL PARK

-I stayed at Cooinda Lodge and it was one of the highlights of the trip and incredibly well-organized accommodation as well as a tour operator.
-They are keen to show off all the things to do in Kakadu National Park, teach you about the local culture and of course, make your stay the best they can.
+I stayed at Cooinda Lodge and it was one of the highlights of the trip and incredibly well-organized accommodations as well as a tour operator.
+They are keen to show off all the things to do in Kakadu National Park, teach you about the local culture, and of course, make your stay the best they can.

 Cooinda Lodge: It is seriously the best place you can stay in Kakadu National Park for a few reasons:

 - Firstly, you are in the outback and might expect some average food.
 The chef at Cooinda Lodge defies that and whips up some amazing dishes.
-He incorporates local ingredients like crocodile, local berries and fruits and of course barramundi into modern cooking.
+He incorporates local ingredients like the crocodile, local berries and fruits, and of course barramundi into modern cooking.

 - Thirdly, Cooinda Lodge is more than just an accommodation.
 It is the hub of lots of tours run by the same owner.
 They run the sunrise and sunset crocodile tours on the Yellow Water, which I did both of.
 I also did the sunrise barramundi fishing experience on the Yellow Waters and it was so stunning and peaceful in the morning.
-I also did a full day waterfall tour to Gunlom and other secret waterfalls in the area.
+I also did a full-day waterfall tour of Gunlom and other secret waterfalls in the area.